-As this is your last night, feast on a final meal of Spanish tapas before preparing for your flight home in the morning.
+This is your last night.
+Feast on a final meal of Spanish tapas before preparing for your flight home in the morning.

 Day 7: Adiós!

 Take your transfer to the airport, and spend the flight reflecting on your magical week.
 It’s home time, but it’s not over.
-Spain’s rich history will follow you and your students back to your classroom.
+Spain’s rich history will follow you back to the classroom…and beyond!